The geometry of Riemannian curvature radii: The fields

 Hence any integral curve of $f_{121}$ satisfies

-concluding the proof. \end{proof} Interestingly enough, if we consider another layer of the Lie algebra generated by $f_1,f_2$, the components of Riemann's curvature tensor appear. \begin{prop} Let $(M,g)$ be a Riemannian manifold, the integral curves of the vector field $f_{1121}:=[f_1,f_{121}]$ satisfy
+concluding the proof. \end{proof} If we consider another layer of the Lie algebra generated by $f_1,f_2$, the components of Riemann curvature tensor appear. \begin{prop} Let $(M,g)$ be a Riemannian manifold, the integral curves of the vector field $f_{1121}:=[f_1,f_{121}]$ satisfy

 where $\mathcal R^{\nabla}:\mathfrak X(M)\times\mathfrak X(M)\times\mathfrak X(M)\to\mathfrak X(M)$ is the Riemann curvature tensor of $(M,g)$. \end{prop} \begin{proof} Given a vector field $X$ we denote with $X^x$ its $x$-component, with $X^R$ its $R$-component and with $X^V$ its $V$-component, meaning that $X=X^x\partial_x+X^R\partial_R+X^V\partial_V$.
 We compute \eqref{Riemann} component by component: